GoogleChrome/developer.chrome.com/site/en/blog/pwa-manifest-id/index.md

 ## How do I test this?

-To test the behaviour before Chrome 96 is available as stable, follow these steps:
+To test the behaviour, follow these steps:

-1. Using Chrome 96 or later (currently Chrome Canary), enable the `#enable-desktop-pwas-manifest-id` flag, then restart the browser.
+1. Open Chrome 96 or later and install the PWA.
-1. Install the PWA.
 1. Open `about://web-app-internals/` and check the `unhashed_app_id` and
    `start_url` property for the installed PWA.
 1. Add an `id` property to your web app manifest following the steps in